Lyall-A/Xbox-360-Modding/README.md

 * [Bad Update](./Bad%20Update.md) Non-persistent exploit using a USB

 ## Apps
-No matter what method of modding you use, you should download these onto a USB
+You should download all these onto a USB
 * [Aurora](http://phoenix.xboxunity.net) Pretty custom dashboard
-* [DashLaunch](https://digiex.net/threads/dash-launch-3-21-for-jtag-rgh-xbox-360s-running-freeboot.11024/) Used to run the custom dashboard (Aurora) and apply some general tweaks on startup, such as custom boot animations and disabling Xbox Live
+* [DashLaunch](https://digiex.net/threads/dash-launch-3-21-for-jtag-rgh-xbox-360s-running-freeboot.11024/) Used to run the custom dashboard (Aurora) and apply some general tweaks on startup, such as custom boot animations, disabling Xbox Live and running plugins.
+Do NOT install this to your NAND if using BadUpdate, it will brick your console
 * [XeXMenu](https://digiex.net/threads/xexmenu-1-1-download-xex-menu-iso-live-and-xex-file-manager-for-xbox-360.11096/) File manager and basic dashboard, mainly used during the setup process

 ## Useful links